cosmicpython/book/outline.md

 In the Python world, we often quote the Zen of Python:  "there should be one--preferably on only one--obvious way to do it".
 Unfortunately, as project complexity grows, the most obvious way of doing things isn't always the way that helps you manage complexity and evolving requirements.

-This book will provide an introduction to architectural design patterns that help you manage complexity, using concrete examples written in Python.
-It will explaining how to avoid some of the particularities of Java and C# syntax and implement these patterns in a "Pythonic" way.
+This book will provide an introduction to proven architectural design patterns that help you manage complexity, using concrete examples written in Python.
+It will explain how to avoid some of the unnecessary particularities of Java and C# syntax and implement these patterns in a "Pythonic" way.

 # Technology summary.